abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

     val wcounts5 = spark.sql("SELECT Value, COUNT(Value) FROM WORDS WHERE Value ='Humpty' OR Value ='Dumpty' GROUP BY Value") wcounts5.show

-Here we create a Temporary View that we query using a Spark Select SQL statement.
+Here we create a Temporary View called WORDS that we query using a standard Spark Select SQL statement.

 ## Example 6: Word Count Using Case Class, Dataset and where command
     case class CWord (Value: String)